thalin/zenix-modules/modules/home/nixvim/README.md

 * Keep 8 lines/cols of context if possible

 ## Keymaps

+Set in `keymaps.nix` and maybe also in some files in `plugins/` where appropriate.

 | Keymap  | Action |
 | :----:  | :----: |